eisakarate/cs690.Final.Project/README.md

 # cs690.Final.Project
 Final Project for the CS 690 class

-- Currently in Week 11 - requirements stage.
-Please proceed to the [Wiki](https://github.com/eisakarate/cs690.Final.Project/wiki).
-(Done)
+- Currently in Week 13 - version 1
+- Also working on Week 14 - version 2